bibanon/bibanon/Stories/Stories.md

 * **[[Cheerios]]** - A man who loves Cheerios.
 A bit... too much.
 * **[[The Bridgekeeper]]** - One man's tale of woe about his mistake of a life, and the hardships and wrongs he's faced.
+* **[[b-sides]]** - This is a collection of stories written by /b/, where writers, after looking at some strange pictures, decided to write up a crazy side story behind them.
 * **[[Pools Closed Novel]]** - WTF is this?
 A mess of memes created as a copypasta by anons on /b/.

 ## [[Something Awful]]